JTP75/Time-Series-Forecasting-UPMC/README.md

 Folders
 ================
-Data Items:                 Contains original and modified versions of the data set
+Data Items:                 Contains original and modified versions of the data set.
-Experiment:                 Unorganized & unoptimized MATLAB scripts, for the purpose of experimentation MATLAB Implementation:      Optimized and organized MATLAB code for training models Python Implementation:      Python scripts for testing and implementing models trained in MATLAB
+Experiment:                 Unorganized & unoptimized MATLAB scripts, for the purpose of experimentation.
+MATLAB Implementation:      Optimized and organized MATLAB code for training models.
+Python Implementation:      Python scripts for testing and implementing models trained in MATLAB.
-Results:                    Contains a few graphs showing the NEDOC Score predictions for models
+Results:                    Contains a few graphs showing the NEDOC Score predictions for models.